Scoop has an Ethical Paywall

 Filming the scene in which Sutherland almost falls to his death while restoring the church mosaic was similarly beset by problems and resulted in Sutherland risking his life.
 The scene entailed some of the scaffolding collapsing, but the stuntman refused to perform the stunt because the insurance was not in order.
 At Roeg's insistence, Sutherland ended up doing it himself and was attached to a kirby wire as a precaution in case he should fall.
 Stunt co-ordinator Vic Armstrong later told Sutherland that the wire was not designed for that purpose, and the twirling around caused by holding on to the rope would have snapped it if Sutherland had let go.
 Finding an appropriate church was itself a struggle.
 After visiting most of the churches in Venice, the location manager suggested constructing one in a warehouse.
 The discovery of San Nicolò was particularly fortuitous since it was currently being renovated and the scaffolding was already in place.
 Originally intended to show the distance between Sutherland's deep denial and Christie's guilty inability to let go, the scene in which Christie lights a candle for her daughter was largely improvised.
 The original script included two pages of dialogue intended to illustrate his intense unease at her overt display of grief, but after a break in filming, Sutherland returned to the set and commented that he did not like the church, to which Christie retorted that he was being "silly" and the church was "beautiful."
 Roeg felt that their exchange was more realistic in terms of what the characters would actually say to each other, so he opted to include their improvised exchange instead.

 Pino Donaggio was picked as the film's composer after one of the producers had an inspiring vision when he saw Donaggio riding on a gondola during location scouting.
 The only disagreement over the musical direction of the film was for the score accompanying the love scene.
 Donaggio composed a grand orchestral piece, but Roeg wanted it toned down.
-In the end the scene used a combination of piano, flute, an acoustic guitar and bass.
-Donaggio conceded that the more low-key theme worked much better and ditched the high strings orchestral piece, reworking it for the funeral scene at the end of the film.
+In the end the scene used a combination of piano, flute, acoustic guitar, and double bass.
+Donaggio conceded that the more low-key theme worked much better and ditched the strings, reworking them for the funeral scene at the end of the film.
 Film trivia: the lyrics from Big Audio Dynamite's E=MC2 comment on the film - “Met a dwarf that was no good / Dressed like little Red Riding Hood / Bad habit taking life / Calling card a six inch knife / Ran off really fast / Mumbled something 'bout the past / Best sex I've ever seen / As if each moment was the last / Drops of blood color slide / Funeral for his bride / But it's him who's really dead / Gets to take the funeral ride.”

 Screenwriter Paul Mayersberg adapted Walter Nevis' 1963 novel, in which Terry Southern enjoys a cameo as a reporter at the space launch.
 Tevis described his story as a disguised autobiography that included long periods of sickness during his childhood which confined him to bed, his battle with alcoholism, and his family's move from San Francisco to rural Kentucky.
 The Boston Globe's James Sallis described the film as a Christian parable, not only about the corruption of an innocent being, but also highly critical of the 1950s conventionalism which Tevis grew up with, along with environmental destruction, and the Cold War.
 At the beginning of the film, we see a mysterious man in a suit who investigates Newton's original landing on Earth.
 Exactly who he or what agency he works for is never explained, although there are hints that the US government knew all along that Newton was an alien.
 In a reference to Bowie's Ziggy Stardust persona, the name of the record album that Newton recorded and is seen at the end of the movie was The Visitor.
 There are a number of other similarly neat meta-textual touches: the music that Farnsworth is listening to in his first scene (and again in one of the last) is Gustav Holst's The Planets; while toward the end of the film Bryce walks past a record store display for Bowie's Young Americans album.